l1va/robot_shop/README.md

 ## issues:
 - if urdf has ros plugin it successfully converts to sdf and gazebo will fail to run
+- seems gazebo searches only in default models if you include by one level: models://robot_model .
+  But include from custom directory is working if you specify two levels:  models://subfolder/robot_model

 ## foundations:
 black screen in gazebo means model not found ( check path to model )